Snickerdoodle Muffins

 - In a medium bowl, whisk together the dry ingredients.

-- In a large bowl, cream together the butter and sugar with an electric mixer until fluffy.
+- In a large bowl, cream together the butter and sugar with an electric mixer until fluffy, 1 to 2 minutes.
 Add the eggs and vanilla and combine.

 - Add in half of the dry ingredients to the wet ingredients and beat until combined.
 Add in the sour cream and buttermilk and beat to combine.
 Add the rest of the dry ingredients and mix until you have a smooth batter.

-- Using a large cookie dough scoop, plop a scoop of batter into the bowl with the sugar/cinnamon.
+- Using a large cookie dough scoop, plop a scoop of batter (about 3 tablespoons) into the bowl with the sugar/cinnamon.
 Gently roll the batter in the mixture.
 Place the ball into the muffin liner.
+(They should be 3/4 of the way full.)

 - When you have completed all of the muffins, sprinkle the leftover cinnamon/sugar onto the tops of all of the muffins.